The International Poet: a collaboration with the JKL Duo

 As an arranger, Stevenson has recently collaborated with up-and-coming flautist Kerry Lynch and guitarist Jacopo Lazzaretti of the JKL Duo on their debut album “The International Poet”.
 The project, inspired by the poetry of Robert Burns, showcases new work by arrangers Amit Anand and Vasily Antipov amongst others and was released in 2022.
 For tour dates and more information visit: theinternationalpoet.com

-In 2017 Stevenson completed her latest chamber composition in association with Live Music Now Scotland’s Composing with Care commissioning initiative and with funding from Paisley 2021.
+In 2017 Stevenson completed a chamber music composition in association with Live Music Now Scotland’s Composing with Care commissioning initiative and with funding from Paisley 2021.
 Mill Memories is a celebration of the mills of Paisley through the memories of the mill workers.
-The mills were central to Paisley’s status as a city of international industrial acclaim through the famous Coats cottons and silks and the exquisitely patterned Paisley shawls but central also to the commumity and social life of its workers.
+The mills were central to Paisley’s status as a city of international industrial acclaim through the famous Coats cottons and silks and the exquisitely patterned Paisley shawls, but central also to the community and social life of its workers.

 This piece was premiered by flautist Yvonne Robertson and guitarist Ross Wilson in Paisley care homes in June of 2017 and was also performed in Edinburgh’s Usher Hall on January 8th 2018 by guitarist Lewis Dunsmore and flautist Leila Marshall of the Rosewood Duo as part of Live Music Now’s Emerging Artists Series.